The institutional liquidity playbook — free guides + battle-tested MT4/MT5 tools MQL5 Market store →

 Most challenges are not lost to bad strategies.
 They are lost to one bad day.
 Here is the risk framework that keeps funded accounts alive long enough for the edge to pay.
+Surviving that limit is what keeps a funded trader in the challenge, long before strategy enters the picture.

 The real game: you are trading the rules, not the market